MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ApplicationDesignDetails/design-details-availability-in-the-warehouse.md

 -   Quantity in shipment bins

--   Quantity in to\-production bins
+-   Quantity in to-production bins

 -   Quantity in open shop floor bins

--   Quantity in to\-assembly bins
+-   Quantity in to-assembly bins

 -   Quantity in adjustment bins